Half a Cup of Sand and Sky

 A moving portrait of one woman’s quest for belonging set against a nuanced backdrop of political turmoil.

 It is 1977, and the anti-shah protests at Tehran University are intensifying, but Amineh is not like her peers who want a say in the future of their country.
-Her thoughts are on the beautiful literature of another era and her past of rose harvests, Sufi poetry evenings in the courtyard garden, and exquisite meals, a past when her parents were still alive and she knew she belonged.
-A chance encounter with a disarmament activist will thrust her into a life she didn’t ask for and didn’t want.
+Her thoughts are on the beautiful literature of another era and her past of rose harvests and Sufi poetry evenings under the desert sky, a past when her parents were still alive and she knew she belonged.
+A chance encounter with an opposition leader and nuclear disarmament activist will thrust her into a life she didn’t ask for and didn’t want.
 Nobody wanted the tyranny that is quickly turning worse than the tyranny it replaced.
 But maybe Amineh has been looking at her life all wrong—Maybe the thing she is seeking is not in the past at all.

 The novel was shortlisted for the PEN/Bellwether Prize for Socially Engaged Fiction and longlisted for the Mslexia Novel Competition and the Bath Novel Award.
-It was selected as a Five Star-Rated Reader's Favorite.
+It is a Five Star-Rated Readers' Favorite.

 “An engrossing tale of a woman's quest for love in a world threatened by nuclear proliferation and a nation struggling with the aftermath of a bloody revolution.
 Deceptively easy to read. . .richly layered. . .a real gem. . .” – MAHBOD SERAJI, author of Rooftops of Tehran